 This feature uses scaling and cropping so that images and media content load differently depending on the device.

 This feature supplies different styles to correctly display the page in line with the capabilities of the device.

 So, why do you need a responsive website?

 1. More and more people have mobile phones and devices (rather than traditional PCs) and that makes it increasingly important to have a website that can respond to different screen sizes and device capabilities.

 2. Google prioritises mobile-friendly sites in its search rankings (SEO, anyone?) so it’s important to optimise your website for this reason.
 When it comes to brand awareness, online marketing is where it’s at!

 3. Research shows that if a visitor lands on your mobile website and is frustrated, there’s a 61% chance they will leave immediately and go to another website.
 However, if they have a positive experience, that visitor is 67% more likely to buy your product or service.
 So, if you want the business your website is designed to get, you’d better design it right.

 4. Responsive design means only one website to manage.
 The more websites you have (in an attempt to cater for different devices), the more admin work you’re creating.
 A responsive website means you can streamline this process and, since responsive design works on screen size not device model, the website will adapt to any new devices being used.

 All this goes to show that having a responsive website that works across multiple devices is a must for optimising the purpose of your website and ultimately achieving business success.

 Not sure what shape your website is in?
 Chat to one of our Marketing Consultants!
-From our keyword audit service to our ignition™ retainer which deals with all things digital, we can help you make the best use of your website and other digital marketing tools.
+From our keyword audit service to our bespoke retainers, we can help you make the best use of your website and other digital marketing tools.